 I don't worry about competition, I worry about my own vision being wrong, which creates an opportunity for competition to succeed.
 If anything, I think we spent too much energy thinking about the noise everyone else was making and not enough thinking about our own place in the real market.

 “To get more tactical, I found it’s helpful to harness that nervous energy and channel it toward something more productive,” he says.
-“For example, later on in RJMetrics’ timeline, we started asking ourselves a simple question: What's the new product that would terrify the most us if it were launched tomorrow?
+“For example, later on in RJMetrics’ timeline, we started asking ourselves a simple question: What's the new product that would terrify us the most if it were launched tomorrow?
 Our answer was something that could connect the dots between all these new cloud data warehouses that were taking over the market and the emerging tools like Looker that provided a better user experience for analytics.
 That product would be the missing link in a value chain that would completely disintermediate RJMetrics.
 Rather than wait for it to show up and finish the job that Looker had started, a small team at RJMetrics built it as a hackathon project.
 That product ultimately became Stitch, which we successfully spun out and built into a substantial standalone company after RJMetrics was acquired.”

 Resilient founders don’t ask “Which competitor are we scared of?”
 Instead, it's “What fully-formed company would be an existential threat to us, whether it exists or not?
 And if it doesn’t exist, why aren’t we building it?”